Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 A total of thirty-six (36) credits as follows:

-Note: The Health Equity Internships (Religious Studies 460) may count toward fulfilling the third requirement for the Religious Studies major.
+Note: The Health Equity Internships (Religious Studies 460) may count toward fulfilling the fourth requirement for the Religious Studies major.
+Students should meet with the department chair to discuss the details of the internship before enrolling in it.

 Printed from: https://catalog.rhodes.edu/programs-study/religious-studies/requirements-major-religious-studies